scullyio/scully/docs/scully-cmd-line.md

 ```

 Show the error from the plugin, but continue rendering.
-If you dont use the flag (by default is true) when you have an error into any plugin, the scully's run exit.
+If you do not use the flag (by default is true) when you have an error into any plugin, the scully's run exit.